 - Concrete Problems in AI Safety - Amodei et al., 2016

-- Some things from or related to Paul Christiano that some people have indicated serve as research agendas, collections of questions, or supporting materials:
+- Some things by or related to Paul Christiano that some people have indicated serve as research agendas, collections of questions, or supporting materials:

 - Iterated Distillation and Amplification

 - AI alignment landscape

 - Directions and desiderata for AI alignment

 - Note: I haven’t checked most of these out myself

 - There may be other research agendas listed here

 Less technical / AI strategy / AI governance

 - The Centre for the Governance of AI’s research agenda - 2018